Our first day at Tokyo DisneySea

 Oh, and remember how I mentioned the extremely popular Hotel MiraCosta located inside DisneySea?
 Well, this is it.
 What looks like multiple, separate-but-connected buildings is actually the hotel.
 And the guest rooms look out into the park, how cool is that?

 DUFFY, EVERYWHERE.
 We only had to take about 5 steps inside DisneySea before we were bombarded by him and his gal pal, Shellie May.
-Duffy is largely ignored back in the States, with most American parkgoers ignoring his entire existence.
+Duffy is largely ignored back in the States, with the average American parkgoer unaware of his entire existence.

 But, my GOD, he is an icon in Tokyo — right up there with the Mickey and Minnie!